-How do I choose external storage for the go?
+How do you choose external storage on the go?

 External SSD: fast, small, and shockproof

 If you take your files with you, you naturally want a device that is as compact as possible.
 An external SSD is smaller and lighter than an external hard drive (HDD) and can therefore easily be carried in your pocket, jacket pocket, or bag.
 In addition, an SSD is also up to 10 times faster, which means you can also load large files in a fraction of a second.
 Due to the shock resistance, your files won't be damaged if, for example, the SSD moves back and forth in your bag.